 Parameters to check before opening an Account in India

 There are four types of accounts in India Banks.
-The foremost step is to understand your requirements and deciding on the type of account you wish to open.
+The foremost step is to understand your requirements and decide on the type of account you wish to open.

 Fixed Deposits Accounts